-- Duxbury DBT imports (opens) Microsoft Word documents, translates into braille and sends the braille to your braille embosser or braille device
+- Duxbury DBT imports many document formats, translates into braille, and sends the braille to your braille embosser or braille device.

-- Duxbury DBT Win 12.3 sr1 fully supports UEB (Unified English Braille) for the United States.
+- Duxbury DBT fully supports UEB (Unified English Braille) for English speaking nations.

 - Duxbury DBT supports all commercial embossers, from very old models to quite recent ones.
 No other braille translator covers this range of braille embossers.

-- Duxbury DBT can produce mathematics and science text in braille.
+- Duxbury DBT produces mathematics and science text in braille.

 DBT has a modern, flexible user interface.
-Whether you are blind or sighted, our software comes up as a standard modern application, fully accessible AND fully in tune with the latest advances in operating systems and sister applications.
+Whether you are blind or sighted, our software is fully accessible AND fully in tune with the latest advances in operating systems and sister applications.

 DBT is simple to use--beginners learn it quickly.
 Yet its depth, power, and accuracy are such that it is used by most of the major braille production centers throughout the world.
 The current version provides the following features: